jsonyung/semwalbespoke.github.io/README.md

 # Semwal Bespoke — Legal Policy Hub

 Welcome to the official legal documentation repository of **Semwal Bespoke India Pvt.
 Ltd.**
-This hub ensures transparency and compliance for all users of our website and mobile applications.
+This hub ensures transparency, compliance, and trust for all users of our website and mobile applications.

 ---

 ## 🌐 Live Legal Hub

-Access all legal documents directly from our hosted legal center:
+Browse all our official legal policies centrally here:

 👉 **https://jsonyung.github.io/semwalbespoke.github.io/legal/index.html**